freeCodeCamp/freeCodeCamp/guide/english/java/final-keyword/index.md

 ---

 ## final
 You use the `final` keyword to mark a variable constant, so that it can be assigned only once.
+This means that once assigned, it will always contain the same value .
 So you must initialize a final variable with a value.
 If its not initialized (when declared, inside Constructor or inside static blocks), compile time error will occur.

 ***Example:***
 ```java